2 Cold Scorpio

 Charles Bernard Scaggs (born October 25, 1965) is an American professional wrestler, better known by his ring name 2 Cold Scorpio.
-He gained fame for his performances in professional wrestling promotions such as World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), New Japan Pro-Wrestling (NJPW), Pro Wrestling Noah, and the World Wrestling Federation (WWF) (where he also performed as Flash Funk).
+He gained fame for his performances in professional wrestling promotions such as World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), New Japan Pro-Wrestling (NJPW), Pro Wrestling Noah, and the World Wrestling Federation (WWF, now WWE) (where he also performed as Flash Funk).
 Over the course of his career, Scorpio held championships including the ECW World Tag Team Championship, ECW World Television Championship, GHC Tag Team Championship, and WCW World Tag Team Championship.

 Professional wrestling career

 Early career (1985–1992)

 Scaggs made his professional wrestling debut in 1985, adopting the ring name "2 Cold Scorpio".
 He wrestled in various independent promotions in the United States.
 On the recommendation of Big Van Vader, he decided to join New Japan Pro-Wrestling, where he trained in the NJPW Dojo.
 He also wrestled in Europe and Mexico.